lexBuright/qscli/README.md

-# qs_cli - A quantified-self command-line interface
+# qscli - A quantified-self command-line interface

 A collection of low-level and high-level tools to collect, store, and interact with information about yourself.